nabto/edge-device-webrtc/README.md

 # Edge Device Webrtc

 This WebRTC example implementation for Nabto Embedded SDK allows clients to establish WebRTC connections to a target device using Nabto.
-This WebRTC connection can then be used to stream one-way video and two-way audio feeds from either RTP or RTSP.
+This WebRTC connection can then be used to stream one-way video and two-way audio feeds.
+Audio and video can be ingested from RTP and RTSP sources as well as raw streams through filesystem FIFOs.
 WebRTC data channels can also be used to invoke CoAP endpoints in the device as well as streaming data through Nabto Streaming.

 In addition to WebRTC, this example also implements OAuth to authenticate connections in the IAM module.

 Note that the example applications use the RTP client in `./src/modules/rtp-client`.
 This is used to relay RTP packets between a UDP socket and WebRTC.
 This implementation is based on Unix sockets, and will not work on Windows.

-Below, 3 different approaches to building the example application are shown:
+The example application can be tried as follows:

-1. [Demo Docker container for quick desktop test](#demo-docker-container-for-quick-desktop-test): Get started instantly with no tool or build hassle, you just need Docker installed
+1. [Quick desktop test using pre-built Docker image](#quick-desktop-test-using-pre-built-docker-image): Get started instantly with no tool or build hassle, you just need Docker installed

-2. [Cross building for Linux based cameras](#cross-building-the-example-for-linux-based-cameras): Cross build the example application for Linux based cameras using a Docker based build container you can customize with your own specific toolchain
+2. [Build using `vcpkg`](#build-using-vcpkg): Build the example application and all dependencies using [vcpkg](https://vcpkg.io/en/) for dependency management.
+For desktop systems and Linux based cameras.

-3. [Building the example for desktop](#building-the-example-for-desktop): Build the example application using build tools in your development environment
+3. [Provide dependencies manually](#provide-dependencies-manually): Build the example application and provide all dependencies yourself instead of using vcpkg.
+For advanced use only.

-> [!TIP]
-> **To build a binary to be installed on a camera, pick [approach 2](#cross-building-the-example-for-a-linux-based-camera)**.

-You can see how to run the resulting executable from approaches 2 and 3 in the [Running](#running-the-example) section.
+You can see how to run the resulting executable from approaches 2 in the [Running](#running-the-example) section.

 For detailed documentation, including integration guidelines, motivation and background information, please refer to our official [documentation site](https://docs.nabto.com/developer/guides/webrtc/intro.html).

 ## Obtaining the Source

-This Github repo references various 3rd party components as submodules.
-So remember to clone recursively:
+This Github repo uses [vcpkg](https://vcpkg.io/en/) through a submodule.
+So if using approach 2 above, remember to clone recursively:

 ```
 git clone --recursive https://github.com/nabto/edge-device-webrtc.git
 ```

-# Demo Docker container for quick desktop test
+# Quick desktop test using pre-built Docker image

 For demo purposes, this example can be run in a Docker container.
 This requires Docker to be installed on your system, but ensures all dependencies are installed and working.
 After cloning this repo as shown above, the demo can be build using: